aarons/crypto-monitor/README.md

 sam local invoke CryptoCollectorFunction
 ```

-You should see an API call and then a failure writing to s3.
-Unfortunately the s3 bucket needs to be created for local development to work at the moment.
-On the upside, it's easy to deploy the stack (creating the s3 bucket) and to delete the stack at the end.
+You should see an API call and a failure writing to s3.
+The s3 bucket needs to be created for local development to work at the moment.
+A cloudformation stack is used, which makes creating (and deleting) AWS resources simpler.

 ### Deploying